The IRS has just days to send your stimulus check. Here's what you should know

 Tying the delivery of a second stimulus check to the 2020 tax return will almost certainly delay the payment for many people, since a wide variance in circumstances will cause some to file taxes as early as January and others as late as April 15, or even later if they need to request an extension.
 It also isn't clear how quickly the IRS would process payments as a Recovery Rebate Credit.

 The IRS sent the first direct deposit payments on Dec.
-29, saying that the payments will continue through the week.
-It isn't clear if the IRS and Treasury will finish processing bank account transfers by then -- at least the first round.
-People who have run into issues with direct deposit won't be able to address them until tax season 2020.
+29, saying that the payments will continue through last week.
+It isn't clear if the IRS and Treasury will continue processing bank account transfers until Jan.
+15. People who have run into issues with direct deposit won't be able to address them until tax season 2020.

+Read more: Just do us a favor and avoid these stimulus scams, OK?

 While eligible individuals don't need to do anything to receive the second payment -- providing the IRS already has your banking or mailing information on file -- you also can't do much to influence getting a direct deposit over a mailed check.
 For example, you can't register a new direct deposit account with the IRS or correct any banking information you have on file if you closed an account.
 If the IRS can't deliver your payment, you'll need to claim it on your taxes.

-If the IRS doesn't have your current direct deposit information on file, it will send the payment as a check or EIP debit card in the mail -- they began going out Dec.
-30. It isn't clear if the IRS has time to process all the tens of millions of payments before Jan.
+If the IRS doesn't have your current direct deposit information on file, it will send the payment as a check or EIP debit card in the mail.
+Again, it isn't clear if the IRS has time to process all the tens of millions of payments before Jan.
 15. The IRS was able to process between 5 and 7 million a week with the first stimulus check, according to a government report from June.

 It may be that some payments won't make the Jan.
 15 deadline.
 Here's how you can track your status with the IRS and track your second stimulus check to your mailbox, for free, to set your expectations and to help prevent you from accidentally throwing it away.
 If you've moved recently, tell the IRS and USPS.

-You could get an EIP debit card this time instead of a check
+Eyes up: You might get an EIP card this time instead of a check

 The IRS is making 8 million payments through an Economic Impact Payment prepaid debit card, the agency told CNET in an email.
 That's twice the number that was sent for the first stimulus check.
 Even if you got paid with a paper check the first time around, many more people might receive a debit card this time.
 On the flip side, some people who received a debit card last time may receive a paper check.